ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection -> Received<messageDataResponse, messageContext>

-// If new Remote Endpoint candidates are received from the peer over
+// If new Remote Endpoint candidates are received from the
-// the signalling channel, for example if using Trickle ICE, then add
+// peer over the signalling channel, for example if using
-// them to the Connection:
+// Trickle ICE, then add them to the Connection:
 Connection.AddRemote(NewRemoteCandidates)

-// On a PathChange<> events, resolve the local endpoints to see if a
+// On a PathChange<> events, resolve the local endpoints to
-// new local endpoint has become available and, if so, send to the peer
+// see if a new local endpoint has become available and, if
-// as a new candidate and add to the Connection:
+// so, send to the peer as a new candidate and add to the
+// Connection:
 Connection -> PathChange<>

 //---- PathChange event handler begin ----
 ResolvedLocal, ResolvedRemote = Preconnection.Resolve()
 if ResolvedLocal has changed:
+  // Application-specific code goes here to send the
-  // ...Send the ResolvedLocal list to peer via signalling channel
+  // ResolvedLocal list to peer via signalling channel ...

   // Add the new local endpoints to the Connection:
   Connection.AddLocal(ResolvedLocal)
 //---- PathChange event handler end ----